w5xd/RC1101/README.md

 The Trellis board is symmetrical and can be <i>incorrectly</i> installed in three out of its four possible orientations.
 The one shown&mdash;with the Trellis lettering up-side-down with respect to the RC-1101 lettering&mdash; is <b>required</b>.
-The Trellis has 4 sets of pads for its I2C connector <i>but only the bottom ne has clearance for the latest enclosure shape</i>.
+The Trellis has 4 sets of pads for its I2C connector <i>but only the bottom one has clearance for the latest enclosure shape</i>.

 The